Keycloak + Active Directory LDAPS Integration Guide¶

 - Password resets from Keycloak into AD

-- 10 year PKI infrastructure for LDAPS
+- 10-year PKI infrastructure